 All of these variants use the same head design.
 But Mantic59 says that the standard R89 is more aggressive than the Twist.

 Another factor of shave quality will be the blade you use and technique.
-Make sure to learn the proper technique in order to maximize this product.
+Make sure to learn the proper method to maximize this product.

 You can buy this razor from Amazon.
 And the price of the R89 will depend on the variant you pick.

-The R89 is another good but expensive options for beginners looking to get into wet shaving for the first time.
-This is also a great 2nd razor for men who’ve mastered the skill of de shaving and looking to invest in a high quality razor.
+The R89 is another excellent but expensive option for beginners looking to get into wet shaving for the first time.
+This is also a tremendous 2nd razor for men who’ve mastered the skill of de shaving and looking to invest in a high-quality razor.

 You will have different options, choosing between these three variants is only a matter of personal preference.
-Both the standard and grande variants are 3 piece razors that is easier to clean but it takes a little bit longer to assemble.
+Both the standard and grande variants are 3 piece razors that are easier to clean, but it takes a little bit longer to assemble.